 - developing novel AI methodologies to address the challenges present in other and across disciplines or sectors

-Alongside undertaking world-leading research, fellows will be expected to develop their position of leadership in the national and international research community, as well as their host organisation.
+Alongside undertaking world-leading research, you will be expected to develop your position of leadership in the national and international research community, as well as your host organisation.
+Through your leadership, you will be expected to engage with, influence, and advocate for the strategic direction of the UK’s AI ecosystem.

-It is expected that fellows will:
+It is expected that you will:

 - act as a leader in the AI community and an ambassador and advocate for it; driving forward the UK and international AI research agenda.
 Applicants who work at the interface between AI and another discipline will be expected to make leadership and ambassadorial contributions to all relevant fields